Constructions

 Wordiness

 This filter locates passages in which many words are used to express a relatively simple idea.
 These wordy constructions can usually be reformulated, making your text lighter and easier to read.
-For example, you may wish to replace what you can do is with you can, or in addition to with and.
+For example, you may want to replace what you can do is with you can, or in addition to with and.

-• The tooltip proposes several actions depending on the cases it detects.
+- The tooltip proposes several actions depending on the cases it detects.
 See the Characteristics of the detections in the Style view section to learn more about each function.

 Introductory expressions